WHO I WORK WITH

 Through movement, breath, and somatic practices, we’ll work on regulating your nervous system, releasing stored emotions, and cultivating a sense of safety and presence in your body.
 This can also help shift rigid or avoidant relationships with movement, food, and self-image into something that feels more intuitive, freeing, and compassionate.

-• Anxiety & Chronic Worry
+• Anxiety & chronic worry

-• Emotional Reactivity & Shame Spiral
+• Emotional numbness & depression

 You might not always recognize how much you’ve given your power away, but your body and heart do.
 The tension, the exhaustion, the second-guessing, the feeling that no matter how much you give, it’s still not enough—it all lives in your nervous system, shaped by personal experiences and societal systems designed to keep you small.
 But you don’t have to stay stuck here.

 You can transform past suffering into power.
 You can redefine success on your terms.
 You can learn to love yourself—not just in theory, but in practice.
 The reason your ideas, visions, and desires haven’t become reality isn’t because you aren’t working hard enough, aren’t disciplined, or aren’t lovable.

-As a practical-creative, my mission is to help you break down inherited beliefs from systems designed to keep you small—so you can step into the life that’s actually yours.
+As a practical-creative, my mission is to help you break down inherited beliefs from systems (both inside and out) designed to keep you small—so you can step into the life that’s actually yours.